cvpe/Pythonista-scripts/README.md

  - the script has been tested with 250 contacts and sometimes, after   several runs, it crashs, perhaps due to memory problems.
 In this case, remove the app from memory and restart.

+**Export script to pdf.py**
+ - is based on an @omz [sample](https://forum.omz-software.com/topic/1950/syntax-highlight-python-code-on-screen-while-running)
+ - needs that you install **xhtml2pdf** via stash, then pip install xhtml2pdf
+ - can be added as a tool via wrench menu
+ - when executed on an edited script, creates a file **script_name.pdf** with highlighted code

 **File_Explorer.py**
   - base of a file explorer, really not perfect